All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 #5.
 Manufacturer Savings Programs

 Before committing to a compounded program, check whether you qualify for manufacturer savings cards.
 Novo Nordisk offers savings programs for Wegovy, and Eli Lilly has programs for Zepbound.
-Eligibility typically requires that you have commercial insurance that does not cover the medication (not uninsured entirely), but the rules have evolved and some programs now extend to uninsured patients with qualifying income levels.
+Eligibility typically requires that you have commercial insurance that doesn't cover the medication (not uninsured entirely), but the rules have evolved and some programs now extend to uninsured patients with qualifying income levels.

 These programs can reduce brand-name costs to $0 to $500/month, though eligibility restrictions apply and coverage can change with little notice.